 The Green Door Cottages are the ideal base from which to explore the stunning & dramatic scenery and beaches of the North Cornish coast.

-Short breaks are available for a minimum stay of 2 nights following the October Half Term up until Easter (excluding Xmas & New Year).
+Short breaks are available for a minimum stay of 2 nights from November to Easter (excluding Xmas & New Year).

 Please contact us to arrange a booking.